 Is there an orientation program available for transfer students?

 Students register for a Transfer SUccess Orientation after they have been admitted to the university.
-The orientation provides students with information on university resources and opportunities to meet with an advisor and register for classes.
-To see an updated schedule for sessions, please visit
+The orientation provides students with information on university resources, opportunities to meet with an advisor and register for classes.
+Visit the

 Can I live on campus?

 There is a two year on-campus living requirement for all freshman and sophomore Seattle U students and those under the age of 21.
 Transfer students apply for housing online and are placed in housing based on the number of credits that Seattle U has approved.
 Housing for junior and senior students is provided on a space available basis and priority is given to transfer students who are coming from out of state and for students not living in a commutable distance.
 More information can be found here.Return to Top Menu

 How can I receive more detailed information about Seattle University?